 |Penalties for Early Repayment||None||Depends on lender|

-When choosing a private education loan, you should compare the loan terms offered by several lenders in order to choose the best fit for your situation.
-When choosing a lender, make sure that Walden University is a participating school in their loan program (www.elmselect.com).
+When choosing a private education loan, students should compare the loan terms offered by several lenders in order to choose the best fit for their situation.
+When choosing a lender, borrowers should make sure that Walden University is a participating school in their loan program (www.elmselect.com).

-Several points that should be researched when considering a private loan:
+Several points that should be researched when considering a private education loan:

-Most private loan programs require the Office of Financial Aid to certify your eligibility before approving your loan.
-If you receive financial aid, you must notify the Office of Financial Aid of any private loans you borrow, as it may affect your aid eligibility.
+Most private education loan programs require the Office of Financial Aid to certify a student’s eligibility before approving the loan.
+If students receive financial aid, they must notify the Office of Financial Aid of any private education loans they borrow, as it may affect aid eligibility.

-Under the Federal Truth in Lending Act (TILA), your lender must provide you with the following documents:
+Under the Federal Truth in Lending Act (TILA), the lender must provide students with the following documents: